ys7yoo/PyBasic/README.md

 ## Jupyter notebook
 Jupyter notebook (previously known as Ipython notebook) is a great tool for interactive data analysis.
-It is also great that you can do the actual computations on a server and control it through a web-brower on your local machine.
 See https://github.com/ys7yoo/tutorial_IPython for more information.

 ### Launch Jupyter over network
+Jupyter is also very useful to launch the actual computations on a server and control it through a web-brower on your local machine.
 You're going to use two terminals, one for SSL tunneling and the other for launching the Jupyter on a remote server.

 1. In a terminal, log in to the server and launch Jupyter notebook.